Wildlife of Saint Helena, Ascension and Tristan da Cunha: Mammals

-Tristan da Cunha hosts breeding grounds for subantarctic fur seals and southern elephant seals, several whale species are also found in the waters around Tristan.
-Cats were eradicated from Tristan da Cunha in 1974.
-The RSPB is also developing plans for the eradication of house mice from Gough Island.
+Tristan da Cunha is a key breeding site for subantarctic fur seals (Arctocephalus tropicalus) and southern elephant seals (Mirounga leonina); rogue leopard seals (Hydrurga leptonyx) have occasionally been sighted, as well, considerably further north from their typical Antarctic range.
+Feral cats were eradicated from Tristan da Cunha by 1974.
+The RSPB is also developing plans for the eradication of detrimental house mice from Gough Island.

 Terrestrial invertebrates

-About 1100 species of land invertebrates have been recorded from Saint Helena, and over 400 of these are endemic and occur nowhere else.
-Prosperous Bay Plain, the site of the new Saint Helena Airport, is the only site known for about 55 of these endemic species.
-The Saint Helena giant earwig is almost certainly extinct, the last chitinous remains having been found in the 1990s.
-However it is firmly in Saint Helena folklore and hopes linger on.
+About 1,100 species of terrestrial invertebrates have been recorded on Saint Helena, with over 400 of these being endemic, occurring nowhere else.
+Prosperous Bay Plain (the site of Saint Helena Airport) is the only known habitat for about 55 of these endemic species.
+The Saint Helena giant earwig is almost certainly extinct, with the most recent chitinous remains having been found in the 1990s.
+However, its presence is firmly cemented within Saint Helena folklore, and hopes linger on.

 The central peaks of Saint Helena are home to an extraordinary set of ground beetles of the tribe Bembidiini, which are strikingly morphologically different from bembidiines found elsewhere.
-They have been found to form a clade of genetically similar species with their sister group being Bembidion alsium from the Indian Ocean island of Réunion.
-The African subgenus Omotaphus is the sister group to this pair, suggesting that both the Saint Helena and Reunion beetles were derived from single dispersal events from a now-extinct African lineage that was a sister to Omotaphus.
+They have been found to form a clade of genetically similar species, being related to Bembidion alsium from the Indian Ocean island of Réunion.
+The African Omotaphus is the sister-genera to Bembidion, suggesting that both the Saint Helena and Reunión beetles were derived from a single common ancestor, emerging from the same dispersal events from a now-extinct African lineage that was a sister to Omotaphus.
 All of the Saint Helena bembidiine species are threatened by habitat destruction and invasive species, with some likely to already be extinct.

-The only poisonous animal on St Helena is Isometrus maculatus, a scorpion from the family Buthidae.

-Restoration plans for Inaccessible Island include investigating the impact and feasibility of eradicating the parasitic wasp Ichneumon insulator.
+The only venomous animal on Saint Helena is Isometrus maculatus, a scorpion from the family Buthidae.
+Restoration plans for Inaccessible Island include investigating the impact and feasibility of eradicating a known parasitic wasp, Ichneumon insulator.

 Marine life

-Saint Helena and Ascension Island both have excellent and well preserved coral ecosystems, which are very diverse and contain many endemic and non-endemic fish species.
+Saint Helena and Ascension Island both have excellent and well-preserved coral ecosystems, which are very diverse and contain many endemic and unique fish species.

 The following fish are endemic to Ascension Island: